 Hospital Medicine Morbidity and Mortality Conference

-An important venue to discuss lessons learnt in a safe, multidisciplinary environment from challenging cases to improve faculty’s collective understanding of error, bias, and missteps.
+An important venue to discuss lessons learned in a safe, multidisciplinary environment from challenging cases to improve faculty’s collective understanding of error, bias, and missteps.

 Scholarship in Progress Conference